russross/blackfriday/ietf/example-rfc.md

 and "OPTIONAL" are to be interpreted as described in [@RFC2119,n].

 # DS Record Field Values

+A> When typesetting something in an aide
+A> you get an aside.

 Indicating the type of denial of existence in use at the child zone is done by prefixing the digest in the DS record with two octets defining